thruflo/ntorque/README.md

 and handle the web hook request).

-This means that, in the worst case (when a web hook request does timeout or the system falls over when performing a task), you must wait for the full timeout duration before your task is retried.
-Normally, this is a relatively minor problem.
-However, it is amplified by the nature of web hooks: that you may naturally want to set a relatively high timeout on request handlers that are designed to execute long running tasks.
+This means that, in the worst case (when a web hook request does timeout or fail to respond), you must wait for the full timeout duration before your task is retried.
+So whilst you may naturally want to set a relatively high timeout for long running tasks, you may want to keep it shorter for simper tasks like sending your new user's welcome or reset password email.

-For most web applications, web hooks might only need a maximum of a minute or two to perform a task like sending an email or re-calculating a score.
-For more complex tasks, like re-generating a whole site, or performing some kind of data analysis, you may want to configure a much higher timeout.
-However, this is unlikely to be an unacceptable period to wait before retrying sending your new user's welcome or reset password email.

-Left as a one-size fits all configuration option, the choice is stark.
-Short retry times may result in long-running tasks hammering your server.
-Higher timeouts may delay simpler tasks being performed.

-The good news, of course, is that you don't have to rely on a one-size fits all configuration value: `NTORQUE_DEFAULT_TIMEOUT`.
-You can also override the web hook request timeout on a task by task basis, via the `timeout` query parameter.
+The good news is that whilst you have a global `NTORQUE_DEFAULT_TIMEOUT` configuration variable, you can also override to set an appropriate duration for different tasks using the [`timeout` query parameter](#usage-api/post).
-So, after all this, the solution is to set an appropriate timeout for different length of tasks.

 Simple -- once you know how the system works.

 [RQ]: http://python-rq.org/
 [Resque]: https://github.com/resque/resque